Last Updated on: 29th May 2023, 09:17 am

-It’s easy for seeds to get scattered in and around the cage.
-Once there, a single flap of the parrot’s wings can send the food under a couch or behind a drawer.
-It can turn moldy if not picked up on time.
+Seeds get scattered in and around the cage.
+Once there, a single flap of the wings sends them under a couch or behind a drawer.
+They can turn moldy if not removed.
 So, you should:

-- Pick up any leftover foods that could have been dropped
+- Pick up any leftover and dropped foods.

-If your parrot has a cuttlebone and the leftover dust is driving you crazy, consider grinding up the cuttlebone and mixing it with food.
+If a parrot has a cuttlebone and the leftover dust is getting everywhere, consider grinding it up and mixing it with food.
 Only do this if the parrot has an alternative way to wear down its beak.

 How To Clean Up Parrot Poop

-Feces contain bacteria that can make you and your parrot sick.
+Feces contain harmful bacteria that can make you and the parrot sick.
 Since most people keep their parrots in a cage, that’s where they go to the toilet.
 So, do the following:

-- Place newspaper on the bottom of the cage
+- Place newspaper (or a liner) on the bottom of the cage.

-- Replace it once a week or sooner if it becomes coated
+- Replace it weekly or sooner if it becomes overly dirty.

 How Often Should I Clean My Parrot’s Cage?

-Your parrot’s cage must be cleaned once a week.
-In addition to that, you should:
+A parrot’s cage must be deep-cleaned weekly.
+In addition, you should:

-- Let it dry out in the hot sun to kill any mold and fungi
+- Let it dry out in the hot sun to kill mold and fungi.

-The risks of not cleaning the parrot’s cage weekly are high because you will miss:
+The risks of not cleaning the parrot’s cage weekly are high because you’ll miss the following:

-- Certain details about the condition of the cage, such as rust, damaged bars, and broken perches
+- Certain details about the cage’s condition, like rust, damaged bars, and broken perches.

-- Signs of mold.
-When mold dries, it can release spores that your parrot breathes in, leading to aspergillosis
+- When mold dries, it releases spores that a parrot breathes in, leading to aspergillosis.

-Parrots make a mess due to the way their feet and claws are designed.
-While this may be advantageous in the wild, it can be a problem for pet owners.
-So, you’ll need to get used to cleaning up after your parrot.
+Parrots make a mess due to how their feet and claws are designed.
+While this may be advantageous in the wild, it can be a problem in the home.
+So, you’ll have to clean up regularly after a parrot.